0xPugal/knoxsser/README.md

 Options:
-  -i, --input     Input file containing URLs or single URL to scan -o, --output    Output file to save XSS results (default: xss.txt) -A, --api       Pass the KNOXSS API key
+  -i, --input     Input file containing URLs or single URL to scan -o, --output    Output file to save XSS results (default: xss.txt) -A, --api       API key for Knoxss
   -s, --silent    Print only results without displaying the banner -h, --help      Display this help message and exit -v, --version   Display the version and exit